Fort Leslie: Postwar

 In 1958, hearings were held by the United States House Committee on Interior and Insular Affairs that proposed making the sites of Fort Strother, Fort Williams, Fort Jackson, and Fort Leslie national monuments.
 After the hearings, no further action was taken.

 The site of Fort Leslie was identified in 1986 using an 1832 survey map made by a Samuel Craig.
 The map was obtained from the National Archives and Records Administration with the assistance of Bill Nichols.

 Present

 The original site of Fort Leslie is unmarked and on private land.
 Even though the site has been confirmed, most archaeological remains no longer exist at the fort site.
+In 2024, The Archaeological Conservancy purchased land that contained a portion of the site of Fort Leslie and the former Talladega Blast Furnace.

 Fort Lashley Avenue in Talladega is named for Fort Leslie and travels by the site of Fort Leslie.